How can we help you today?

 Do I have to pay a monthly fee for a website?

 Yes, most websites require monthly payments for services like hosting and maintenance.
-These fees can range from $5 to over $500 per month, depending on your website’s needs.
+These fees can range from a few dollars to more than $500 per month, depending on your website’s needs.

 How much should I budget for professional website design?

-If you’re hiring a professional to design your website, expect to spend anywhere from $500 to $10,000 or more, depending on how custom and complex you want it.
-A simple site with a few pages costs much less than a full-featured online store or custom layout.
+If you’re hiring a professional to design your website, expect to spend anywhere from $1,000 to $10,000 or more, depending on how custom and complex you want it.
+A simple site with a few pages costs less than a full-featured online store or custom website.

 How much should a start-up company spend on marketing?

-A good rule for startups is to spend 5% to 10% of your revenue on marketing.
-If you want faster growth or need to build awareness quickly, you might need to go even higher.
+A good rule for startups is to spend around 10% to 20% of revenue on marketing, depending on your goals and growth stage.
+If you’re trying to build awareness quickly or attract customers fast, you may need to invest more.

 Plan your online business budget the smart way